DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 ansible-doc apt
 ```

-Explore the output in the command line :nerd_face:
+Explore the output in the command line :panda_face:

 It starts like this:
 ![ansible-doc apt output](https://github.com/DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/blob/master/images/Screenshot%202019-10-22%20at%2012.36.18.png)